tamirarnesty/RearingRanch/README.md

 # RearingRanch
-Rearing Ranch is a small game me, Inal Gotov and my partner Tamir Arnesty are making for our final project in our programming class.
-It will be an educative game for kids from age 3-5 which will teach them basic color, classification of animals as well as simple arithmetics.
+Rearing Ranch is a small game my partner Tamir Arnesty and I, Inal Gotov, are developing for our final project in our Grade 12 AP Computer Science class.
+It will be an educational game for children between the ages of 3 to 5, which will teach them basic colors, classification of animals, as well as simple arithmetic.

 The game is in a farming theme where you must help a young cowboy manage his farm.